 Meet the Make Your Way project team:

-The project is being delivered by icecream architecture, a people focussed art and design company, and SYSTRA, a sustainable travel consultancy.
-It has been funded by Smarter Choices, Smarter Places grant and is part of the Heritage Lottery Fund supported Clyde and Avon Valley Landscape Partnership scheme.
+Make Your Way is funded by Scottish Government, Paths for All, and Transport Scotland supported Smarter Choices, Smarter Places grant and is part of the Heritage Lottery Fund and South Lanarkshire LEADER supported Clyde and Avon Valley Landscape Partnership scheme.